musicglue/rack-webconsole/Readme.md

 gem 'rack-webconsole-pry', :require => 'rack-webconsole'
 ```

-Rack-webconsole **needs JQuery**.
+rack-webconsole-pry **needs JQuery**.
 If you are using Rails 3, JQuery is loaded by
 default.
 In case you don't want to use JQuery in your application,
-**rack-webconsole can inject it for you** only when it needs it.
+**rack-webconsole-pry can inject it for you** only when it needs it.
 To do that you
 should put this line somewhere in your application (a Rails initializer, or
 some configuration file):